-Dogs, cats, monkeys, elephants, dolphins, whales have feelings.
+Dogs, cats, monkeys, elephants, dolphins and whales have feelings.
 Animals are no less emotional than humans.
 In fact, it would be presumptuous to single out human emotions as unique.

-Frans de Waal is one of the world's best-known primatologists, a professor of psychobiology at Emory University and director of the Verkes National Primate Research Center in Atlanta.
+Frans de Waal is one of the world's best-known primatologists, professor of psychobiology at Emory University, and director of the Yerkes National Primate Research Center in Atlanta.
 He has become known for numerous popular science publications and books such as Are We Smart Enough To Know How Smart Animals Are?
-(2016) and was named to Time Magazine 's list of the 100 Most Influential People.
+(2016) and was named to Time Magazine's list of the 100 most influential people.

 Mama's Last Hug

 What the emotions of animals say about us